-There are some common mistakes that could ruin your collection.
-It is better to be aware of them before doing something that will devalue your collection forever.
-Let’s have a look.
+Some common mistakes could ruin your collection, so it is better to be aware of them before doing something that will devalue your collection forever.
+Let’s have a look:

 Generally speaking, antiquity and imperfection is not always a bad condition in the collecting world, but the opposite.
-In numismatics in particular, those qualities are a plus and wear and tear must be evaluated with extreme caution.
+In numismatics, in particular, such qualities are a plus, and wear and tear must be evaluated with extreme caution.
 Nowadays, especially if we are beginners in this hobby, it is quite common to look up advice and tips on the Internet.
-Although the Internet is a super powerful tool for getting new knowledge, we should be very careful with the following recommendations:
+Although the Internet is a super powerful tool for getting new knowledge, we should be very careful and follow these recommendations:

-· Washes: you can find endless tips on the Internet about how to clean coins and banknotes: with neutral soap, lemon, olive oil or even beer!
-Using a soft brush, only with the tips of your fingers… We don’t say your banknote will be cleaner after following these instructions, literally speaking, but it will also be less authentic and, as a result, devalued.
+· Washes: you can find endless tips on the Internet about how to clean coins and banknotes: with neutral soap, lemon, olive oil, or even beer!
+Using a soft brush, only with the tips of your fingers… We are not saying that your banknote will be cleaner after following such tips, but it will also be less authentic and, as a result, devalued.

-· Iron or pressed: if a banknote is wrinkled, after ironing it the wrinkle will still be there.
+· Ironing or presssing: Ironing or pressing: if a banknote is wrinkled, the wrinkle will still be there after ironing it.
 It could even be more noticeable after doing it.
-What won’t be the same anymore is its sizing and that will devalue our piece much more than a wrinkle.
+What won’t be the same anymore is its relief, and that will devalue our piece much more than a wrinkle.

-· Borders cut: it could sound crazy to you, or maybe not.
-Some people think that cutting borders imperfections improve the quality of the banknote.
+· Border cutting: it may sound ridiculous to you or not, but some people think that cutting border imperfections improves the quality of the banknote.
 Nothing is further from reality.

-· Typographical correction: cover those print mistakes or wear and tear with a marker.
-No, thank you.
+· Typographical correction: covering those print mistakes or wear and tear with a marker?
+No, thanks!

 Then, what should we do to improve the appearance of our collectibles?
 The short answer is easy: NOTHING.

-Banknotes sizing, wear and tear or small mistakes are part of the magic of this hobby.
+Banknote sizing, wear and tear, or small mistakes are part of the magic of this hobby.
 A virgin banknote with its original sizing is the most appreciated, even with those mistakes.

-If you still want to clean or improve the look of a coin or a banknote we strongly recommend going to a specialist.
-A professional will use techniques and specific products better and safer than any home remedy.
+If you still want to clean or improve the look of a coin or a banknote, we strongly recommend going to a specialist.
+A professional will use better, safer techniques and specific products than home remedies.

-Being aware of all this is not only useful to don’t spoil our collection but to detect manipulated pieces and avoid being potentially scammed.
-The seller should make us know if a banknote has been manipulated or reconstructed.
+Being aware of all this will help us not spoil our collection, detect manipulated pieces, and avoid being potentially scammed.
+The seller should let us know if a banknote has been manipulated or reconstructed.
 So, be suspicious if a banknote:

-In NCV Grading we believe encapsulation and certification are the best warranty of durability and conservation.
-Once your banknotes and coins are individually encapsulated, they can be manipulated with no fear and they are way easily to archive.
-Our objective and professional certification and graduation (already backed by official auction houses) will be also very useful in case you want to sell your pieces, now or in the future.
+At NCV Grading we are committed to encapsulation and certification as the best guarantee of durability and conservation of banknotes and coins.
+Once individually encapsulated, they can be handled without fear of damage or irreparable accidents and are much easier to preserve.
+On the other hand, our objective and professional certification and classification will be very useful if you want to sell your pieces now or in the future.

 Would you like to certify your collection?

-If you want us to certificate one or many of your banknotes and/or coins, you will find in this link how to do it step by step.
-And here you are some tips to prepare your package:
+If you want us to grade one or many of your banknotes or coins, you will find in this link how to do it step by step.
+And here are some tips on how to prepare your package:

 • Banknotes: put them in an individual plastic case, free of acids.
-Then, put that case between two rigid plaques (cardboard, hard plastic or a folder) so it won’t be folded while transportation.
+Then, put that case between two rigid plaques (cardboard, hard plastic, or a folder) so it won’t fold during transportation.

-• Coins: they must be packed and shipped individually so they don’t hit each other, in specifics cardboard files or plastics capsules.
+• Coins: they must be packed and shipped individually so they don’t get hit, specifically cardboard files or plastic capsules.